magomimmo/modern-cljs/doc/tutorial-07.md

 nil
 ```

-Note that this time we required the two `domina` namespace we're
+This time we required the namespaces we're interested in by aliasing
-interested in by aliasing their symbols (i.e. `shop`, `dom` and
+their symbols (i.e. `shop`, `dom` and `evt`), just to make clear from
-`evt`).

-Even if by aliasing a namespace you are forced to prefix any referece
-to its public symbols with the choosen alias, it makes it very clear
-from which namespace the used symbols come from.
-Obviously it protect
+what namespace the symbols come from.
-yourself from name clashes as well in the hosting namespace.

 Let's now see the `evt/listen!` function at work.